 What I didn’t know about pain was that I could have a kind of peace in the middle of it.
 I was working.
 I was accomplishing something magnificent.
 When I had my second son there was no time for epidurals or any form of medication like the first time.
 All of a sudden it hit me that pain was not my master.
 I hated it, but I could defy it.
 I growled and pushed right into the center of it it knowing that joy was about to burst forth.
 Joy was set before me.

 When I held my son in my arms I was filled with a golden euphoria of joy on the other side like I had never known before.

 I hate to see anyone suffer.
 I am a sensitive mercy-motivated person.
 I feel other people’s pain.
-If someone near to me injures a leg I limp.
-I would rather trade places than to see one of my children or grandchildren in pain, and yet I will fail them if I don’t tell them that they are stronger than both physical and mental pain.
+If someone near to me injures a leg, I limp.
+I would rather trade places than see one of my children or grandchildren in pain, and yet I will fail them if I don’t tell them that they are stronger than both physical and mental pain.
 Learning to push through opens a pathway to more richness of experience than we have known before.

-One of the passages of scripture that continues to free me from the fear of unpleasant circumstances, from the dentist’s needles to opening my heart to grieve with those who grieve deeply, is this one:
+One of the passages of scripture that continues to free me from the fear of unpleasant circumstances, from the dentist’s needles to opening my heart to weep with those who grieve deeply, is this one: